 This begs the question: how can a website get to the top?
 Improving keyword rankings is the answer.
 Now, there are several ways to do this.
 Here are eight of them:

 1. Check Your Starting Position

 First things first: check your site’s Google ranking.
-There are several keyword ranking tools available online that you can use for your website.
+There are several SEO marketing tools available online that you can use to check the keyword ranking for your website.
 Knowing where your website stands makes it easier to map out techniques that would be useful in improving your keyword position on the Search Engine Results Pages.

 Take the time to check your site’s page load speed as well.
 Since 2010, Google has made site speed a ranking factor.
 Behind that is a practical consideration.
 If a website fails to load quickly enough, chances are the user would move on to a different tab or website.